Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 - *Core Data Science*: Corresponds roughly to a first year of master's degree in data science if we include some of the material in Core Math.
 - *Core Math*: Learn the math needed to understand data science at a deep and theoretical level.
 - *Data Engineering Basics*: Not many university programs teach this but I think it is an essential topic to know in order to be operational in a work environment.
-- *Advanced Data Science*: Corresponds roughly to second year master's classes if we include some of the material in Math Foundations.
+- *Advanced Data Science*: Corresponds roughly to second year master's classes if we include some of the material in Math Foundations & Data Engineering.
 Since I haven't started this section yet, it is incomplete, but the courses you will see are ones that have had the highest regards by the online community.
 - *Projects*: Personal projects I have undertaken to display my knowledge.

 ## Curriculum